Skip to content

 First, enable the conda command.
 We recommend adding this to your .bashrc file so it happens automatically every time you log in:

-Using your favorite text editor, open your .bashrc file:
+Using your favorite text editor, open the .bashrc file:

-Once in the text editor, move your cursor all the way to the bottom of the page/text and press the letter o.
-This places you in insert mode within vi.
-Paste the following text in and then press the esc key to exit insert mode.
+Once in the text editor, move your cursor to the to the bottom of the page and press the letter o.
+Paste the following line, then press Esc to exit insert mode.

 source /optnfs/common/miniconda3/etc/profile.d/conda.sh

 There is a bug in the conda command that requires a one-time workaround.
-If you already have a .conda directory in your home, this step is unnecessary, but it won't hurt anything if you run it again:
+If you already have a .conda directory in your home, you can skip this step -- but it won't hurt anything if you run it again:

 mkdir -p .conda/pkgs/cache .conda/envs

-When creating a Python environment, you'll likely want to specify your own Python version at creation time.
-This is done with the conda create command and the python=version argument.
-The version can be
+When creating a Python environment, it's common to specify the Python version at creation time.
+Use the conda create command with the python= argument.
+Versions can be specified as:

 • Nothing: In this case, you'll get the latest version of Python available in the Conda repository.